 Learning outcomes It is expected that trainees will: Indicators for their achievement Trainees who have fully met the learning outcome are able to: be aware of importance of the quality of data sets and research outputs in OS and their responsible use explain how to responsibly and critically assess and use open data and research outputs apply critical thinking skills - questioning, comparing, summarizing, drawing conclusions, and defending - to case studies on ethics and integrity in OS develop reflective questions to define ethical problems in the case study discuss cases with colleagues justify a personal position on the case

-- At least a week before the workshop send trainees the required readings (file "HU_U5A5 Readings Balazs etal 2021") and the handout for creating a mind map (file "HU_U5A5_1 Handout"). - 2.
-Before the workshop trainees are required to read the required readings "HU_U5A5 Readings Balazs etal 2021"
+At least a week before the workshop send trainees the required readings Balázs et al. (2021)3 and the handout for creating a mind map (file "HU_U5A5_1 Handout").